tJorge3/tJorge3/README.md

 <h2>Hello.
-I created this account on GitHub with the aim of encouraging myself and others in the study.
+I created this account on GitHub with the aim of encouraging myself and others in the study. </h2>
-To get to know me a little better, click here >> > https://tjorge3.github.io/ < </h2>

 <!--
 **tJorge3/tJorge3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.